 \subsection{Comparison theorems}

 We prove here theorems comparing a general graph with a model one which give analogues to a result of Pigola and Setti \cite[Theorem 5.9]{PS}.
-For similar results concerning heat kernels, bottom of the spectra, and stochastic completeness in the case of graphs, see \cite{KLW}.
-However, note that the comparison results here are the opposite of what would be expected given the results in \cite{KLW}.
-Furthermore, note that our comparison conditions only have to hold outside of a finite set by the elliptic characterization of the Feller property.
+The comparison results here are the opposite of what would be expected given similar results concerning heat kernels, bottom of the spectra, and stochastic completeness in the case of graphs found in \cite{KLW}.

 \begin{definition} Let $G$ be a graph and $\ow{G}$ be a model graph.